-Updating the Software can solve many issues, that’s why Samsung always recommend you to keep updating the OS of your devices.
-Check if there is Software update available on your Samsung Galaxy S10 by opening the Settings > About device > Software update > Download and install.
+Updating the Software can solve many issues, that’s why Samsung always recommends you to keep updating the OS of your devices.
+Check if there is a Software update available on your Samsung Galaxy S10 by opening the Settings > About device > Software update > Download and install.

 Reset Network Settings

 Resetting all network settings on your Samsung Galaxy S10 can fix problems related to Wi-Fi, mobile data, and Bluetooth.
 So, if you have tried everything above but didn’t get any result, try this method.
 Go to Settings, then select General management.
 Here, tap Reset and choose Reset network settings.
 Then, tap Reset to confirm.